Power diagrams and Morse Theory: Power diagrams and tropical hypersurfaces.

 \subsection{The Legendre transform}

-Dual to the Voronoi diagram is the Delaunay triangulation.
-In a similar way there exists a dual of the power diagram.
-This dual cell complex is not always a triangulation, similar to the case with the Delaunay triangulation.
-If we use the tropical point of view ( with affine functions ) we can best explain the dual object using the Legendre transform, see \cite{MR1301332}, which we explain below.
-This dual object is also considered in \cite{MR1264417}, where it has the name coherent triangulation.
+In the 2-dimensional case we saw that the Delaunay tesselation is the dual of the Voronoi diagram.
+In a similar way there exists in any dimension a dual of the power diagram.
+Using the tropical point of view ( with affine functions ) we can best explain the dual object using the Legendre transform, see \cite{MR1301332}, which we explain below.
+This dual object is also considered in \cite{MR1264417}, where it has the name \emph{coherent triangulation}.

 We start with some definitions.
 Let $P$ be a polyhedron in $\RR^{n+1}$.
 Let $v$ be a vector in $\RR^n$.
 The \emph{lower faces} of $P$ with respect to $v$ are those faces $F$ of $P$ such that